jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools.md

 ## trimming/masking alignments

 There are block-filter methods (remove entire columns from alignment) and segment-filter methods (remove part of whole of individual sequences).
 I think also some hybrid methods?

+MACSE has some sort of mode where it trims non-homologous fragments

 Figure 1 of [the OrthoMam paper](https://academic.oup.com/nar/article/52/D1/D529/7318103) shows the pipeline they used for alignments - they do a lot of filtering.
 15,868 alignments from 190 mammalian genomes.
 Website isn't working well as of Oct 11 2024.

 ### Filter out entire sequences
 - [PhylteR](https://academic.oup.com/mbe/article/40/11/msad234/7330000)